programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

     library ID number, then yes.
 2. Unless the book is missing or on loan, then you would hope so!
 3. Why not use VIAF? https://viaf.org/viaf/98029748/
 4. At the bottom of the page there are two authority lists that we might use.
-The [GND](https://en.wikipedia.org/wiki/Integrated_Authority_File) (Gemeinsame Normdatei) authority lists looks like a good one, and is dereferenceable: http://d-nb.info/gnd/4178532-0.
+The [GND](https://en.wikipedia.org/wiki/Integrated_Authority_File) (Gemeinsame Normdatei) authority list looks like a good one, and is dereferenceable: http://d-nb.info/gnd/4178532-0.

 ## RDF and data formats

-You will often hear linked data referred to as RDF.
+You will often hear LOD referred to as RDF.
 We've delayed talking about RDF until now because, in itself, it's rather abstract.
 RDF is a [data model](https://en.wikipedia.org/wiki/Data_model) that describes how data is structured on a theoretical level.
 To put it another way, RDF /is/ an abstraction: how the abstraction is made into concrete reality is really up to the user.

 So RDF tells you what you have to do but not exactly how you have to do it.
-So the insistence on using triples (rather than quads, for example) is a rule in RDF.
+So the insistence on using triples (rather than four parts, or two or nine, for example) is a rule in RDF.
 But when it comes to more practical matters you have some choices about implementation.
-These choices break down into two areas: the schema that you use (the relationships your triples describe), and how you write things down.
+These choices break down into two areas: the relationships your triples describe, and how you write things down.

 ### Serialisation

-[Seralisation](https://en.wikipedia.org/wiki/Serialization) is the technical term for 'how you write things down'.
+[Serialisation](https://en.wikipedia.org/wiki/Serialization) is the technical term for 'how you write things down'.
 Standard Chinese (Mandarin) can be written in traditional characters, simplified characters or Pinyin romanisation and the language itself doesn't change; similarly RDF can be written in various forms.
 Here we'll look at two: [Turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) and [RDF/XML](https://en.wikipedia.org/wiki/RDF/XML).
 There are others but we'll just look at two here,

+You might well come across historical (or other) data in RDF.
+If you can recognise it you will know what it is and, I hope, find it a bit less intimidating.
+Also, if you know what format something is in you will be able to do a web search: there's a lot of help out there but knowing the right terms to search for is vital.
+Many resources offer their LOD databases for download and you may be able to choose which serialisation you want to download.

+Another advantage in knowing what serialisation of RDF you are looking at it that you can then choose appropriate tools for working with it.
+RDF can come serialised in [JSON](https://en.wikipedia.org/wiki/JSON) or, as we'll see, [XML](https://en.wikipedia.org/wiki/XML).
+You can then use a tool or code library designed for parsing JSON or XML; this is particularly helpful if you already konw how to work with those formats.

-The first syllable of Turtle stands for *terse* and it's a pleasantly simple way of writing triples.
+The first syllable, Turtle, stands for *terse* and it's a pleasantly simple way of writing triples.
 RDF/XML is a bit more complicated but many people are familiar with XML and the same tools and techniques used for editing XML can be applied to editing RDF/XML triples too.

-First we can define prefixes to be used throughout our data.
+First we can define [prefixes](https://www.w3.org/TeamSubmission/turtle/#sec-tutorial) to be used throughout our data.
 This is like an alias or a shortcut and it saves us having to write out full URIs every time.
 Let's go back to one of the URIs we invented in the previous section:

     http://data.history.ac.uk/tobias-project/person/15601

 We don't want to type this out every time we refer to this person (Jack Straw, you'll remember).
-So we simply have to announce our shortcut:
+So we just have to announce our shortcut:

     @prefix toby: <http://data.history.ac.uk/tobias-project/persons>

-Then Jack is simply `toby:15601`, which is easier on the eye.
+Then Jack is `toby:15601`, which is easier on the eye.

-Let's now move from Jack Straw to William Shakespeare and use Turtle to encode some stuff about his works.
-We'll need to decide on the authority files to use, a process which, as mentioned above, is best gleaned from looking at other linked data sets.
-Here we'll use [Dublin Core](https://en.wikipedia.org/wiki/Dublin_Core),_ _a library metadata standard, as one of our prefixes, the [Library of Congress Control Number](https://en.wikipedia.org/wiki/Library_of_Congress_Control_Number) authority file for another, and the last one should be familiar to you:
+Let's now move from Jack Straw to William Shakespeare and use Turtle to describe some stuff about his works.
+We'll need to decide on the authority files to use, a process which, as mentioned above, is best gleaned from looking at other LOD sets.
+Here we'll use [Dublin Core](https://en.wikipedia.org/wiki/Dublin_Core), a library [metadata](https://en.wikipedia.org/wiki/Metadata) standard, as one of our prefixes, the [Library of Congress Control Number](https://en.wikipedia.org/wiki/Library_of_Congress_Control_Number) authority file for another, and the last one should be familiar to you:

     @prefix lccn: <http://id.loc.gov/authorities/names>
     @prefix dc: <http://purl.org/dc/elements/1.1/>